Incorporating literacy, numeracy and family programmes

 - Essential Skills for Work and Life (formerly Developing Essential Skills)

 Agored Cymru is offering a new suite of qualifications providing learners with the opportunity to accredit their essential skills learning.
 The strength of these Essential Skills for Work and Life qualifications is their flexibility, learners being able to choose combinations of units in literacy, numeracy and ICT at a level according to their needs.
 The number of credits they choose will determine whether they achieve an Award, Certificate, Extended Certificate or Diploma so learners are able to build towards the qualifications over a period of time if necessary.

 These Essential Skills for Work and Life qualifications also recognise that learners’ skills do not always sit comfortably within a level so they have the opportunity to mix the levels of units within the qualification.

-A new suite of units have been developed on behalf of the Welsh Government to support their Essential Skills in the workplace initiative, referred to by Jeff Cuthbert AM, Deputy Minster for Skills and Technology on 22/5/2013.
+These qualifications, which have now been extended to level 2 and 3, were developed on behalf of the Welsh Government to support their Essential Skills in the workplace initiative, referred to by Jeff Cuthbert AM, Deputy Minister for Skills and Technology on 22/5/2013.

-Essential Skills for Work and Life qualifications are also appropriate for organisations who need to award qualifications in order to meet funding requirements.
+Essential Skills for Work and Life qualifications are also appropriate for organisations which need to award qualifications in order to meet funding requirements.

-Agored Cymru still offer a range of literacy, numeracy and ICT units within the Quality Assured Lifelong Learning (QALL) pillars of the Credit and Qualifications Framework Wales (CQFW) to ensure that learners have the opportunity to work towards a curriculum that suits their needs.
-Units at level 2 will also ensure that progression opportunities are available
+Agored Cymru still offers a range of literacy, numeracy and ICT units within the Quality Assured Lifelong Learning (QALL) pillars of the Credit and Qualifications Framework Wales (CQFW), to ensure that learners have the opportunity to work towards a curriculum that suits their needs.

 - Essential Skills Practitioner Qualifications